 Can you buy second-hand cars on finance?

 Yes.
 When you search for car finance with Confused.com just pop in the registration number of the car you’re looking at, then you can compare quotes from our list of top UK dealers.

 Can I get car finance if I have bad credit?

-If you have a poor credit history, you can still apply for car finance – the company will look at your personal circumstances, such as your employment status, age, income and loan size, alongside your credit history .
+If you have a poor credit history, you can still apply – the company will look at your personal circumstances, such as your employment status, age, income and loan size, alongside your credit history .
 You’ll then get your exact interest rates and payments.